mdoering/dwca-examples/README.md

 As the taxon terms are already used in the core the Occurrence extension covers the remaining Location, Event, GeologicalContext, Identification & Occurrence terms.
 In theory the extension could also be used to list observations (again indicated by dwc:basisOfRecord).

-Note that GBIF requires the presence of a unique *dwc:occurrenceID* although this is not strictly mandated by the dwc archive specification which only requires an identifier for the core records, not for extensions.
+Note that GBIF requires the presence of a unique *dwc:occurrenceID* although this is not strictly mandated by the DwC archive specification which only requires an identifier for the core records, not for extensions.

 __Example__ *"Six new species of ants from Egypt"* from Plazi:
  * DwC archive: http://plazi.cs.umb.edu/GgServer/dwca/D4F853101EB8608A8BD0E5B08F2CB167.zip